zachnthebox/postman-encryption-lib/README.md

 #### Release Process

-Release is handled by the [semantic-release tool](https://github.com/semantic-release/semantic-release), which will :
+On PR merge, release is handled automatically by the [semantic-release tool](https://github.com/semantic-release/semantic-release), which will :
   - Update the version in `package.json`
   - Update the [CHANGELOG](./CHANGELOG.md) using the commit messages
-  - Create a github release to publish the minified file.
+  - Create a github release with the minified file.

 #### Contributing